Destiny That Changes: The Incoherence in Yoruba Thought

 My Creator, help me to be victorious over evil people.

-At the time Ebenezer Obey wrote the song referenced above, colonization had already thoroughly permeated the land.
-So, it is safe to assume that Obey’s rendition of destiny may not be true to the original.
+When Ebenezer Obey wrote the above song, colonization had already thoroughly permeated the land.
+So, it is safe to assume that Obey’s rendition of destiny may not be faithful to the original.
 It should be said that Ebenezer Obey is not alone in professing this good-only notion of destiny.
-Almost all contemporary Yoruba musicians that have said something about destiny—including King Sunny Ade, Sir Shina Peters, Shefiu Alao, Salawa Abeni, Rowland Olomola, Shola Allyson, and Tope Alabi—all have, at least, one thing in common: that their individual destiny is inherently good.
+Almost all contemporary Yoruba musicians who have said something about destiny—including King Sunny Ade, Sir Shina Peters, Shefiu Alao, Salawa Abeni, Rowland Olomola, Shola Allyson, and Tope Alabi—all have, at least, one thing in common: that their individual destiny is inherently good.
 One of my goals in this writing is to investigate whether such an assurance can be derived from Yoruba metaphysics.
-Ultimately, I shall argue that there is no coherent conception of destiny among Yoruba people, and hence, there is no such thing as destiny.
+Ultimately, I shall argue that there is no coherent conception of destiny among Yoruba people; hence, there is no such thing as destiny.

 Yoruba Religious Thought and Creation Account

 Polytheism does not quite accurately describe Yoruba religious thought.
-True, they recognize several gods in their cosmological synthesis, but this is also true about the Judeo-Christian worldview which is renowned for its monotheistic ideas.
+They recognize several gods in their cosmological synthesis, but this is also true about the Judeo-Christian worldview, which is renowned for its monotheistic ideas.
 In principle, Yoruba people do not worship these various gods as ends in themselves; instead, they worship the supreme deity, Olódùmarè, through the lesser deities.
-There is no question whatsoever that Yoruba cosmology recognizes one Supreme Being even if in practice people do worship lesser deities as household gods.
+There is no question whatsoever that Yoruba cosmology recognizes one Supreme Being, even if people worship lesser deities as household gods in practice.

 There are various versions of the Yoruba creation story differing in some details.
 One version has it that in the creation of humans, Òrìṣàńlá moulds the human body from the sand.
 Shortly afterwards, Olódùmarè then breathes into the moulded lifeless body so that it becomes a living thing.
-In one version, the human then proceeds to Àjàlá Alámọ̀’s house, the deity who makes Orí, to choose an Orí; another version claims that it is Olódùmarè who confers destiny on humans –perhaps, this version recognizes Olódùmarè as the ultimate source of destiny.
-Differences in details continue as a version claims that one chooses an Orí kneeling which explains why Orí is also called Àkúnlẹ̀yàn; another version claims that one receives an Orí while kneeling explaining why Orí is also called Àkúnlẹ̀gbà.
+In one version, the human then proceeds to Àjàlá Alámọ̀’s house, the deity who makes Orí, to choose an Orí; another version claims that it is Olódùmarè who confers destiny on humans, perhaps this version recognizes Olódùmarè as the ultimate source of destiny.
+Differences in details continue as a version claims that one selects an Orí kneeling, which explains why Orí is also called Àkúnlẹ̀yàn; another version claims that one receives an Orí while kneeling, explaining why Orí is also called Àkúnlẹ̀gbà.
 Invariably, Òrúnmìlà is present every time a human being chooses an Orí which is why Òrúnmìlà is called Ẹlẹ́rìí Ìpín, one who witnesses to the act of getting an Orí.

 Orí ẹni ni Ẹ̀lẹ̀dá ẹni (Ori is one’s creator)